tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 * It’s large enough and out of the center enough that it is rarely crowded.
 Which is big for me, I cannot relax with too many people around me.
 * The baths have a nice range of temperatures.
-* It’s a beautiful cathedral where relaxation is the only god you need to praise.
+* It’s a beautiful cathedral where relaxation is praise.
 * The building and the hotel itself is gorgeous!
-* Men and women can be there together.
+* Men and women can be together.
 * It’s _not_ a party spot.

 When going to Gellert you will need a few things to make your experience joyous.
 Most things are optional but there are a few keys to your own comfort: